 Your green bin is now being collected each and every week, 52 weeks a year.

 Roughly 45 per cent of Ottawa’s garbage (by weight) is compostable organic material that can be put into the green bin.
 Just as Ottawa residents separate recyclable materials from their garbage, the Green Bin program makes it easy to also separate organics for curb-side pickup.

-Use the small, specially-designed kitchen catchers to collect organic materials including kitchen scraps (vegetable, fruits, meat, fish, bones, dairy products, coffee grounds and filters) and yard waste among others.
+Use the small, specially-designed kitchen container to collect organic materials including kitchen scraps (vegetable, fruits, meat, fish, bones, dairy products, coffee grounds and filters).
 Simply empty the organics into the large green bin for curb-side pickup.

-Once collected, organic material is transported to an indoor composting facility located in an industrial park on the south east corner of Rideau Road and Hawthorne Road where it will be turned into compost.
+The organic material is brought to an indoor composting facility owned by Orgaworld Canada located in an industrial park off of Hawthorne Road where it will be turned into compost.
 The compost is used on farmer's fields in Eastern Ontario.

 What will be done with the compost?

-For more information about Ottawa’s Green Bin program contact us at email@example.com.
+For more information about Ottawa’s Green Bin program visit green bin program or call 311.